MALACCA:

-Most parents unaware that their kids are having sex
+Most parents are in disbelief that their children were having sex with

 These youngsters, he said, were well-behaved at home due to their strict parents “but they behave differently outside”.